ucdavisdatalab/workshop_intro_to_remote_computing/chapters/01_connecting-to-a-server.md

 For convenience, `sftp` offers a local counterpart to the `mkdir` command, to create a new directory on the local computer: `lmkdir <path>`

-The POSIX Directory Structure And Permissions
+The POSIX Directory Structure and Permissions
 ---------------------------------------------

 As servers are typically UNIX machines, the layout of their filesystems